belle2/basf2/online_book/basf2/b2bii.rst

    Always use premade particle list for neutrals!

 .. admonition:: Solution
    :class: toggle solution

    .. code-block:: python

-      ma.reconstructDecay('D0:Kpipi0 -> K-:all pi+:all pi0:mdst', '1.7 < M < 2.0', path=mypath)
+      ma.reconstructDecay('D0:Kpipi0 -> K-:sig pi+:sig pi0:mdst', '1.7 < M < 2.0', path=mypath)

 .. rubric:: V0 Particles

-As mentioned in :ref:`Charged Final State Particles`, all charged tracks are parametrised with helix with the reference point set to ``(0,0,0)`` in basf2.
+As mentioned in :ref:`ChargedFinalStateParticles`, all charged tracks are parametrised with a helix with the reference point set to ``(0,0,0)`` in basf2.
 This is not optimal in the case of ``V0s`` whose decay vertices can be far away from the origin.
-Therefore all V0 candidates from the Mdst_Vee2 table in basf are converted to ``Particles`` and saved in the particle lists ``K_S0:mdst``, ``Lambda0:mdst``, and ``gamma:v0mdst``.
+Therefore, all V0 candidates from the Mdst_Vee2 table in basf are converted to ``Particles`` and saved in the particle lists ``K_S0:mdst``, ``Lambda0:mdst``, and ``gamma:v0mdst``.